 Solar Panel Maintenance

 This is the post-installation care needed for a solar array to function at its prime.
-Because there aren’t any moving parts on a solar array, the only maintenance that a homeowner might want to consider is washing or removing snow from their solar panels.
-Snow, for the most part, melts off, but a good storm might require snow removal.
-On the same coin, natural rainfall takes care of most of the build-up on solar panels throughout the year but cleaning them at least once a year will increase their performance.
+Because there aren’t any moving parts on a solar array, the only maintenance that a solar homeowner might want to consider is washing or removing snow from their solar panels.
+Snow melts off, for the most part, but a bad storm might require snow removal.
+On the same note, natural rainfall takes care of most of the build-up on solar panels throughout the year but cleaning them at least once a year will increase their performance.

 Roof Rake: A tool designed to clear snow from solar panels in the winter.
 This tool allows the user to clear the snow without being on the roof.
 The roof rake design protects the panels from being scratched by the tool.